clipmove/DOSBlood/Readme.md

 # DOSBlood
-DOSBlood is a (inactive) fork of the [Blood reconstruction by nukeykt](https://github.com/nukeykt/Blood-RE)
+DOSBlood is a fork of the [Blood reconstruction by nukeykt](https://github.com/nukeykt/Blood-RE)

-DOSBlood's provides quality-of-life features while retaining Blood 1.21 demo compatibility
+DOSBlood's provides quality-of-life features while retaining Blood 1.21 demo and network compatibility

 ### Downloads
 Download can be found on [https://github.com/clipmove/DOSBlood/releases](https://github.com/clipmove/DOSBlood/releases)